JasmineKhalimova/FoodApp/Resources/React refresher/README.md

 - react only runs entire function and data only once you need to use State functions to tell it to change a state of function.

 - React scheduals state updates it doesn't preform it instantly.

+- Parent to child compopnent, child to child components not possible.